timmaxw/metacompiler/docs/sl-in-types.md

 One disadvantage of the proposed changes is that they make things much more verbose.
 Perhaps the amount of verbiage could be reduced by introducing polymorphism and type inference.

-The other disadvantage is, obviously, that it's not clear how to express the idea of bringing a variable into scope with the new system.